fsabre/DenseEdia/README.md

 # DenseEdia

-An tool that let you store what you want, plus its API.
+A tool that let you store what you want, plus its API.

 ## What I wanted